vishalgiri-git/Authify--Spring-JWT/README.md

 Security is implemented in three clear layers:

-1. **Authentication**
+### 1. Authentication
 - User logs in using email and password
 - Passwords are securely stored using BCrypt hashing

-2. **JWT Validation**
+### 2. JWT Validation
 - A signed JWT token is generated after successful login
 - A custom JWT filter validates the token on every request
 - SecurityContext is populated using token claims

-3. **Authorization**
+### 3. Authorization
 - Access control is enforced using roles (`USER`, `ADMIN`)
 - Rules are centralized using Spring Security configuration and annotations

 ---

 ## 🔑 Authentication Flow

 1. User registers using the public register API
 2. User logs in using email and password
 3. Credentials are authenticated using `AuthenticationManager`
 4. A JWT token is generated and returned
 5. Client sends the JWT in `Authorization: Bearer <token>` header
 6. JWT filter validates the token and grants access

 > Credentials are used only once during login.
 > All subsequent requests rely on JWT authentication.